Chambers-Capital-Ventures-Inc/challenger-insight/README.md

 ## Project Overview

-This project was developed as part of the Break Through Tech AI Program (AI Studio).
-Our team partnered with Chambers Capital Ventures to explore how neuroscience-informed data can improve learning outcomes in professional training environments.

-The project objective was to identify disengagement during technical learning sessions and recommend adaptive strategies before learners fully disengage.
+This project was developed to explore how neuroscience-informed data can improve learning outcomes in professional training environments.
+Our primary goal was to identify disengagement during technical learning sessions and recommend adaptive strategies before learners fully disengage.
 By combining EEG-based attention indicators with survey responses, we aimed to move beyond traditional completion metrics and capture engagement as it happens.

-The real-world impact of this work lies in helping organizations reduce training drop-off, improve learner retention, and personalize instruction at scale.
+This system can be contributed to reducing training drop-off, improve learner retention, and personalize instruction at scale.

 ---